 It is THE microphone for perfect sound transmission (vocals, musical instruments, on-site recording, podcast, voice-over, broadcast…).

 The Neumann U87 is the microphone to own!
-Or upgrade on its big brother the Neumann U67, more expensive but with a tube for an even different sound!
+Or upgrade to its big brother the Neumann U67, more expensive but with a tube for an even different sound!